pedrovsglima/repetitive-controller-designer/README.md

-# complex-rc-design
+# repetitive-controller-design
-MATLAB application for projects with complex repetitive controllers.
+MATLAB application for projects with repetitive controllers.